 SCIENCE & MATH

-- Directions Credit Union is offering a free online financial literacy program designed for educators and parents, covering topics such as understanding debt, charitable giving, bankruptcy, investing, and teaching that money is a limited resource.
+- LOCAL: Directions Credit Union is offering a free online financial literacy program designed for educators and parents, covering topics such as understanding debt, charitable giving, bankruptcy, investing, and teaching that money is a limited resource.

 - Visit the US Space & Rocket Center in Huntsville, Alabama as you follow along with Flipped Lifestyle in this YouTube video.